athalak13/SoccerViz-Library/README.md

     #This is an example URL from Whoscored.com similar to the below one

-    url = 'https://www.whoscored.com/Matches/1829438/Live/International-European-Championship-2024-Austria-Turkiye'  #This is an example URL from Whoscored.com sofascore_url = "https://www.sofascore.com/austria-turkey/aUbstUb#id:11874025"  #This is taken from the Sofascore Statistics Tab
+    url = 'https://www.whoscored.com/Matches/1821060/Live/England-Premier-League-2024-2025-Aston-Villa-Arsenal'  #This is an example URL from Whoscored.com understat_url = 'https://understat.com/match/26618'  #Copy Link of the Understat URL

     #Call the extract functions to get Pass Dataframe,Players Dataframe of the particular match